twitter facebook

 Switzerland has six organizations that provide assisted suicide, four of them allow foreigners.

-In October, Kentie submitted an application to one of those four: Pegasos, which had been founded only a few months earlier.
+In October, Kentie submitted an application to one of those four.

 Kees’ friend, Jos Hooimeijer, filled in the web application on his behalf.
 “You can void it at any time,” emphasized Hooimeijer.